-This is Nara Park, known as Nara Kōen in Japanese.
-It is one of the oldest parks in Japan.
-The park was established in 1880, and it is the location of many of Nara’s best attractions, including the Nara National Museum, Kofukuji Temple, Kasuga Taisha Shrine, and Todaiji Temple.
+Nara Park, known as Nara Kōen in Japanese, is the location of many of the most appealing attractions in Nara, including the National Museum, Kofukuji Temple, Kasuga Taisha Shrine, and Todaiji Temple.
+The city’s deer park was founded in 1880 and is one of the oldest in Japan.

 Table of Contents